icinganalysis/icinganalysis.github.io/content/assessments.md

 so that the effect of missing horns is evident.

-The analysis was repeated with filtered cases, removing some of the suspect cases as noted in "Cleaning The Data".
+The analysis was repeated with filtered cases, removing some of the suspect cases as noted in [Challenges Using the IceVal Database]({filename}iceval_challenges.md).
 While a few extreme points were removed, the overall assessment did not change by much.

 ![Filtered Database cases.](images/6000_ice_shapes/Filtered%20Database.png)